Warning: Your browser doesn't support all of the features in this Web site. Please view our accessibility page for more details.

 Principles of Prevention/Hierarchy of Controls - 2005 Act Schedule 3

-Chemical Spills - Emergency Action Plan - Appendix 19f
+Chemical Spills - Emergency Action Plan - see downloads

 EC Risk and Safety Phrases/Newer Hazard and Precautionary Statements - see HSA Chemical Labelling and Packaging (CLP) Poster and Sigma Aldrich examples in the Links.

-Chemicals need to be properly labelled up.
+Chemicals need to be properly labelled.
 To ensure that chemical solutions are clearly identified use the attached labels provided by the NCBES Safety Team.

 1. Print off colour labels using Avery QuickPEEL L7160 63.5 x 38.1 mm labels.